The Buddhist Wallpaper Collection: Free To Download!

 The core temple of Buddhism is in Gaya, India.
 It gives shelter to the great “tree of enlightenment”.
 Hundreds of pilgrims arrive here hourly.
 We spent the morning here while it was quiet.

-One of the greatest Buddhist, and my personal hero, is Bodhidharma. popularly identified as the first Zen patriarch to visit outside India and the man who taught Kung Fu to the Chinese!
+One of the greatest Buddhists, and my personal hero, is Bodhidharma. popularly identified as the first Zen patriarch to visit outside India and the man who taught Kung Fu to the Chinese!
 Many legends exist of this great man, who once spent 7 year meditating in a cave facing the wall.
 This is a statue in a museum in Delhi, India.

 Cambodian Buddhist priests shelter from the sun as they visit a temple in Phnom Penh.